MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 > Administrators for Power BI tenants can use the *Power BI Admin Portal* to disable the use of **Analyze in Excel** with on-premises datasets housed in Analysis Services (AS) databases.
 When that option is disabled, **Analyze in Excel** is disabled for AS databases, but continues to be available for use with other datasets.

-## Another way to access Power BI datasets
+## Other ways to access Power BI datasets from Excel
 Users with specific Office SKUs can also connect to Power BI datasets from within Excel by using the **Get Data** feature in Excel.
 If your SKU does not support this feature, the **Get Data** menu option does not appear.

 From the **Data** ribbon menu, select **Get Data > From Power BI dataset** as shown in the following image.